LG MVEL2033F Microwave Washable Filters & Ventilation — Complete Guide

 The charcoal filter cartridge in your MVEL2033F is located in the horizontal filter housing above the grease filter.
 This filter contains activated charcoal that absorbs cooking odors before they are either recirculated into your kitchen (in recirculating mode) or exhausted outdoors (in external venting mode).

 While the grease filter is reusable and washable, the charcoal filter in the MVEL2033F is disposable and cannot be washed or rejuvenated.
-Once the charcoal becomes saturated with odor molecules, it loses effectiveness and must be replaced with a new cartridge.
+Once the charcoal becomes saturated with odor molecules, it loses its effectiveness and must be replaced with a new cartridge.

 When to Replace the MVEL2033F Charcoal Filter

-• Light cooking: Every 6-12 months
+• Light cooking: Every 6-12 months.

-• Moderate cooking: Every 3-6 months
+• Moderate cooking: Every 3-6 months.

-• Heavy cooking or frequent frying: Every 1-3 months
+• Heavy cooking or frequent frying: Every 1-3 months.

 The charcoal filter in your MVEL2033F is particularly important in recirculating mode, where it’s the only mechanism removing odors.
-In external venting mode, many installations don’t require the charcoal filter since air is exhausted outdoors, though keeping it installed provides additional odor control.
+In external venting mode, many installations don’t require the charcoal filter since air is exhausted outdoors, but keeping it installed provides additional odor control.

 MVEL2033F Charcoal Filter Part Number